 Because WordPress is open-source, its vast community of developers and security wizards who regularly test every version and handle security fixes.
 Not updating to the latest WordPress version can make your site vulnerable to malicious code scatterers and hackers.

 How Can I Tell If My Plugins and Themes Are Secure?

-Of course, building your WordPress site on a quality, fully authorized and secure theme makes the job of securing and maintaining much easier.
-A fully secure WordPress theme won’t allow any vulnerabilities, is updated on a regular basis, and it is tested and compatible with each WordPress version.
+Of course, building your WordPress site on a quality, fully authorized, and secure theme does the job of securing and maintaining much easier.
+A fully secure WordPress theme won’t allow any vulnerabilities, is updated regularly, and it is tested and compatible with each WordPress version.

-One of the best ways to check for any vulnerabilities is by using the WPScan Vulnerability Database.
-It is probably the most popular vulnerability list for WordPress at the moment that contains all the latest vulnerabilities in plugins and themes.
+One of the best ways to check for any vulnerabilities is using https://wpvulndb.com/ – probably the most popular vulnerability list for WordPress at the moment that contains all the latest vulnerabilities in plugins and themes.

 Here, you can find information about the vulnerabilities and whether or not they have been fixed on certain WordPress versions.